mteij/Stripez/README.md

 * **Ancient Tome Aesthetic:** Uses custom fonts and CSS to create an immersive, old-world feel.
 * **Real-time Database:** Built with Firebase Firestore, allowing multiple users to see updates instantly without refreshing the page.
+* **Secure Schikko Role (Admin):**
+    * A "Set Schikko" button appears once per year, allowing a user to claim the role by providing an email.
+    * A password is generated on the backend and must be retrieved from the Firebase Function logs (for development) or sent via an integrated email service.
+    * A "Schikko Login" button allows the designated Schikko to log in using the password to gain administrative rights for the session.
+    * The Schikko role is automatically reset annually by a scheduled function.
 * **Google Calendar Integration:**
     * Displays the next upcoming event from a public Google Calendar.
     * A "Full Agenda" button opens a popup with all upcoming events.